Tezirg/simple-mmo-bot/README.md

 # Simple-MMO Bot

-# /!\ Use at your own risk
+## /!\ Use at your own risk
-This bot can acheive human-like behavior, but like all programs it may have bugs leading to a trade-lock on your account.
+This bot can achieve human-like behavior, but like all programs it may have bugs leading to a ban on your account.
 Use it at your own risk, this is your responsability to go against the game rules by using this piece of software.

 ## Getting started
  - Download or clone the code
- - Launch the `run.sh` script or open `index.html` with browser allowing XSS
+ - Launch the `run.sh` script or open `index.html` with a browser allowing XSS

 ## Features
  - Auto traveling